deco-sites/starting/docs/developing-capabilities/section-properties/widgets/en.md

 The Color Input widget displays a filled circle representing the selected color along with its corresponding hexadecimal value.
 Users can interact with the widget by clicking on it to open a color picker.
+Default value: "#000".

 <img src="/docs/widgets/color-input.png" alt="Exemplo color input" width="400"/>